-Greige is a mix of grey and beige and is a greyish neutral color with warmer undertones.
+Greige is a mix of grey and beige, a greyish-neutral color with warmer undertones.
 It complements both cool and warm colors.
-And, greige is still considered neutral and will accompany almost any color scheme.
+And greige is still considered neutral and will accompany almost any color scheme.

 Why Use Neutral Colors When Painting Walls In Your Home?